motopress/mp-timetable/readme.txt

 Timetable can be added to Elementor, Divi, Beaver or any other builder via shortcode.
 Plugin provides Timetable block for Gutenberg.

 Proud developers of Timetable plugin and the biggest set of blocks for Gutenberg - [Getwid WordPress Blocks](https://wordpress.org/plugins/getwid/).

+### Power up your timetables with the Appointment Booking plugin

+Want to take automatic online appointment reservations through your website for events, classes, and any other type of services?
+Enable [hourly appointment booking](https://motopress.com/products/appointment-booking) with our custom-crafted plugin optimized for easy appointment scheduling and quick online reservations.

 == Installation ==